mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 database.
 Also, SQL is used to retrieve data from big data by translating query into mappers, filters, and reducers.

+SQL is a standard language for accessing and manipulating databases (relational and non-relational).

+**What is SQL?**

+* SQL stands for Structured Query Language
+* SQL lets you access and manipulate databases
+* SQL became a standard of the American National Standards Institute (ANSI) in 1986, and of the International Organization for Standardization (ISO) in 1987

+**What Can SQL do?**

+* SQL can execute queries against a database
+* SQL can retrieve data from a database
+* SQL can insert records in a database
+* SQL can update records in a database
+* SQL can delete records from a database
+* SQL can create new databases
+* SQL can create new tables in a database
+* SQL can create stored procedures in a database
+* SQL can create views in a database
+* SQL can set permissions on tables, procedures, and views

 ## Time series analysis
 Analysing well-defined data obtained through repeated measurements